 Given that Spongebob is pretty goofy and child-like, his grief about failing to get the promotion comes from a pretty adult place and isn't misplaced at all.
 He's not just crying because of something silly like "losing" the Fry Cook Boots in the episode "Squeaky Boots."
 He's just experienced a very real and painful taste of life as an adult, and is possibly more disappointed in himself than he's ever been.
 Any adult watching this movie who's had the experience of applying for a great job only for someone else to get it will empathize with Spongebob's plight here.

 Wilco's song for this movie, Just a Kid.
 Remember, this is chronologically the end of the series.
-It really hits home to fans who grew up with Spongebob during Seasons 1-3, and it also speaks to anyone who's moving on in life whether it be graduating from high school/college, moving out, getting a new job etc. The song even says "Someone, anyone, everybody has to grow up".
+It really hits home to fans who grew up with Spongebob during Seasons 1-3, and it also speaks to anyone who's moving on in life whether it be graduating from high school/college, moving out, getting a new job etc. The song even says "Everybody, everyone, somebody, anyone has to grow up".

 Meta example: old-time Spongebob fans may have a hard time watching considering this is technically the end of the series, and was meant to be a Grand Finale, and may see the ending as the point where Spongebob (the "good" Spongebob, at least) ended forever.